dave-tucker/ovn-kubernetes/README.md

-# How to use Open Virtual Networking with Kubernetes
+# 123p9iHow to use Open Virtual Networking with Kubernetes

 On Linux, the easiest way to get started is to use OVN DaemonSet and Deployments.